 For the majority of users this type of thing does not matter, the main point are that you are aware of the different options and can relate the information to the indicators on the hard drive casing or the motherboard manual.

-A drives buffer is an amount of memory (RAM) built-in to the drive which is used to store data that is accessed frequently.
-The larger the buffer the more data that can be stored which reduces the operations which take longer to be read and then wrote from the drive.
-The default buffer size is 2MB although many makers have increased this to 8MB and no doubt this will increase as the drive market continues to increase in capacity and performance.
+A drive buffer is an amount of memory (RAM) or faster memory built-in to the drive, often called cache, which is used to store data that is accessed frequently.
+The larger the buffer the more data that can be stored, which reduces the operations which take longer to be read and then wrote from the drive.
+The default buffer size began low, under a 1MB and increased as the years and models progressed, to 8MB although many makers have increased this to 16MB and higher.
+No doubt this will increase as the drive market continues to increase in capacity and performance.